cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 4: The Bitter Brother

-Blackwood Manor's halls felt colder as Holmes and I followed the butler to William Blackwood's study.
+Blackwood Manor's halls felt colder as Holmes and I got to William Blackwood's study.
 The room, a stark contrast to Edward's orderly workspace, was cluttered with papers and ledgers.
 A faint tang of pipe smoke lingered, mingling with the musty scent of old books.
 William stood by the window, his rigid posture and scowl an unspoken warning of his mood.

 ![Chapter 4 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter4A.webp)